-The Corporation does not have a mandatory retirement age or limit on the number of terms that a director may serve.
+The Corporation has not adopted any retirement or term limits for directors serving on the board of directors.
 The board of directors recognizes the value of board renewal and the perspectives that new directors can bring and considers these factors when nominating candidates for directorship and conducting assessments of the board of directors' performance.
 The board of directors balances these interests against the value of having members with corporate and industry-specific knowledge that can be gained through continuous service.